roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 <rect fill="fabdad" … >
 ```

 These presentational attributes will always be overriden by CSS when you style the SVG symbol, path, shape, etc., **directly**.
-Any caveats involved with applying CSS to a *cloned instance* (not directly), are described next.
+The caveats involved with applying CSS to a *cloned instance* (not directly), are described next.

 ### Exporting Black Fill On / Stroke Transparent

-If you're source SVG was exported with black fills only (no strokes), then you still have the best of both worlds since you can still apply a stroke via the CSS.
+If you're source SVG was exported with black fills only (no strokes), or paths only, then you have a lot of flexibility, since you'll be able to apply a stroke or fill via the CSS.

 ![Creating SVG With Fill Only](./images/fill-only-export-smaller.png "Creating SVG With Fill Only")